Jawkx/schneider_pm5100_reader/README.md

 Image processing was done with the aid of [Open CV 2](https://opencv.org/) ,[imultis](https://github.com/jrosebr1/imutils) and [matplotlib](https://matplotlib.org/)librarys

-Data processing and integration with excel sheet was done with [Pandas](https://pandas.pydata.org/) and [numpy](https://numpy.org/)Library
+Data processing and integration with excel sheet was done with [Pandas](https://pandas.pydata.org/) and [numpy](https://numpy.org/) Library

 ## Installation
 ### 1. Install Python 3